must read

 Please consult the JET Website for more details on the application & acceptance process.

-ITA grad Carey Bibb, JET Program alumna"When I found out that I was accepted into the JET Programme for teaching English in Japan I was thrilled!
+ITA grad Carey Bibb, JET Program alumna"When I found out that I was accepted into the JET Program for teaching English in Japan I was thrilled!
 Even without any Japanese experience, I had been accepted into one of the most widely acclaimed companies for teaching English in Japan."

 - ITA grad Carey Bibb, JET Program alumna